Lemuel Jeanpierre

-Lemuel Jeanpierre (born May 19, 1987) is an American football coach and former player who is the assistant offensive line coach for the Miami Dolphins of the National Football League (NFL).
+Lemuel Jeanpierre (born May 19, 1987) is an American football coach and former player who is the assistant tight ends coach for the Miami Dolphins of the National Football League (NFL).
 In his playing career, he was a center for the Seattle Seahawks, having signed as an undrafted free agent in 2010.
 He played college football for the South Carolina Gamecocks.